SiliconLabs/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

     - **wake_int_mantissa_tol**: This is tolerance allowed for wake_int_mantissa in case of suggest TWT.
 Received TWT wake interval mantissa from AP will be validated against tolerance limits and decided if TWT config received is in acceptable range.
 Allowed values are 0-65535.
     - **implicit_twt**: If enabled (1), the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value.
 Explicit TWT is currently not allowed.
     - **un_announced_twt**: If enabled (1), TWT requesting STA does not announce its wake up to AP through PS-POLLs or UAPSD Trigger frames.
-    - **triggered_twt**: If enabled(1), atleast one trigger frame is included in the TWT Service Period(TSP).
+    - **triggered_twt**: If enabled(1), at least one trigger frame is included in the TWT Service Period(TSP).
     - **twt_channel**: Currently this configuration is not supported.
 Allowed values are 0-7.
     - **twt_protection**:  If enabled (1), TSP is protected.
 This is negotiable with AP.
 Currently not supported.
 Only zero is allowed.
     - **restrict_tx_outside_tsp**: If enabled (1), any Tx outside the TSP is restricted.
 Else, TX can happen outside the TSP also.
-    - **twt_retry_limit**: This is the maximum number of retries allowed, if the TWT response frame is not recieved for the sent TWT request frame.
+    - **twt_retry_limit**: This is the maximum number of retries allowed, if the TWT response frame is not received for the sent TWT request frame.
 Allowed values are 0 - 15.
     - **twt_retry_interval**: The interval, in seconds, between two twt request retries.
 Allowed values are 5 - 255.
     - **req_type**: This is the TWT request type.
     >